 Only standard fields that you can customize are supported, that is, standard fields to which you can add help text or enable history tracking or Chatter feed tracking.
 Other standard fields aren't supported, including system fields (such as CreatedById or LastModifiedDate) and autonumber fields.
 All standard picklist fields are supported except for Lead.CampaignMemberStatus, Opportunity.ForecastCategoryName, and Order.Status.

-You must specify the full name whenever you create or update a field.
+Specify the full name whenever you create or update a field.
 For example, a custom field on a custom object:

 An example of a custom field on a standard object: